Upward-Spiral-Science/chengchang/Assignment_8.md

 variables have low correlation; a value around 0.6 or higher indicates a high correlation.
 Although it is needed to notice that this procedure check the linear correlation only.
-For testing independence of bins and means, we calculated the covariance matrix and check the ratio of on- and off- diagonal.
-If the ratio is large, then we may conclude that they are not linearly independent.
+For testing independence of bins and means, we calculated the correlation matrix and checked if the off- diagonals were large.
+If the values were large, then we may conclude that they are not linearly independent.

 For testing whether bins and means are identically distributed or not,